adhikasp/adhikasp.github.io/_posts/2017-05-31-GSOC-Bonding-Understanding-current-coala's-aspect-code.md

 ---
-title: "Understanding current coala's aspect code"
+title: "GSOC Bonding - Understanding current coala's aspect code"
 layout: single
 excerpt: "This post is part of my GSOC journey in coala.
 Even though aspect project in coala still in its infancy, there are already